Frequently Asked Questions

 How long does a typical organizing session take?+

 Pantries: 4–8 hours.
 Closets: 3–6 hours.
 Garages: 8–16 hours depending on scope.
-Most sessions run a single day; large garages or whole-house projects span multiple days.

-Do you provide bins, baskets, and organizational products?+
+Do you provide bins, baskets, organizational products?+

 Will you haul away the donate and toss piles same-day?+